 With an approachable manner, Katherine prides herself on leading a team to provide responsive, commercial and practical legal solutions in the insolvency space.
 Katherine also has extensive experience developing policies and legislative reform relating to debt recovery and insolvency (serving on the current Law Society of NSW Business Law Committee, and having led the response to the Insolvency Practitioners Bill governing the regulation of insolvency practitioners in New Zealand and assisted in laying the foundation for increased governmental collaboration to address phoenix risk), as well as delivery of substantive training modules across a range of insolvency related fields.

-Katherine serves on the firm's Reconciliation Action Plan (RAP) committee and is the Pro Bono Coordinator for the Sydney office, and received the inaugural Managing Partner's Women's Achievement Award in 2021.
+Katherine serves on the firm's Reconciliation Action Plan (RAP) committee and is the Pro Bono Coordinator for the Sydney office, and received the Managing Partner's Women's Achievement Award in 2021.

 Prior to joining K&L Gates, Katherine worked in commercial and insolvency litigation at an Australian firm.
-She has also had extensive experience working in both the Australian and New Zealand Revenue Offices in their respective Debt Recovery areas where she led the response to the Insolvency Practitioners Bill governing the regulation of insolvency practitioners in New Zealand and assisted in laying the foundation for increased governmental collaboration to address phoenix risk.
+She has also had extensive experience working in both the Australian and New Zealand Revenue Offices in their respective Debt Recovery areas.

 - Australian Restructuring Insolvency and Turnaround Association (ARITA) member